maryash/maryash.github.io/235/projects/project_0_/project_0_.md

 ```
 /**
-    return the string that corresponds to the curr_direction_ that
+    return the string that corresponds to the curr_direction_
-        the caller faces relative to a cartesian plane; assume that
+        that the caller faces relative to a cartesian plane;
-        the caller is at position (0,0), the degree measure of (1,0)
+        assume that if the caller is at position (0, 0), the
-        is 0&deg;, and the degree measure of (-1,0) is 180&deg;
+        degree measure of (1, 0) is 0 degrees, and the degree
+        measure of (-1, 0) is 180 degrees

     "North" == 90
     0 < "Northeast" < 90